 Brown rice syrup is a sweetener that is got from brown rice.
-When cooked rice is exposed to enzymes, the brown rice is produced, hence it helps in the process of breaking down starch into smaller sugars.
-The impurities are then filtered out and the final product is the syrup.
-Maybe you want to bake food from a recipe book, and these foods require the use of brown rice syrup, but you do not have any.
-Brown rice is just as sweet and as normal as the table sugar.
+When cooked rice is exposed to enzymes, brown rice is produced.
+Hence it helps in the process of breaking down starch into smaller sugars.
+The impurities are filtered out, and the final product is the syrup.
+Maybe you want to bake food from a recipe book, and these foods require brown rice syrup, but you do not have any.
+Brown rice is just as sweet and as normal as table sugar.
 Some of the alternatives for brown rice include the following.

 1. Honey